 Rub turmeric and salt all over the fish and keep aside.

-Serve with some lemon wedges.
+Serve with lemon/lime wedges.